keyboard_arrow_up

 Infiltration

-Process occurring either before or after the sintering process in which the pores of a compact are filled with a metal substance having a lower melting point than that of the compact.
+A process, before or after sintering, where the compact's pores are filled with a metal of lower melting point than the compact itself.

 Isostatic Pressing